zayamatias/retroscraper-rpie/README.md

 #### --recursive

-Scan subfloders in your system folder
+Scan subfolders in your system folder

 #### --relativepaths